skip to Main Content

 What is Meditation – 2

 After practicing meditation for a year or so, people often find themselves feeling more miserable.
 What is this?
-It seemed better earlier with smoking, drinking, on medication, and restless company.
+It seemed better earlier with smoking, drinking, medication, and restless company.
 At least it was easier to forget oneself for a while.
-Remember the story of Sagar Manthan, before nectar comes to the surface poison does.
+Remember the story of Sagar Manthan, before nectar comes to the surface, poison does.
 And who drinks the poison?
 Lord Shiva, the god of observation.
-Similarly, meditation brings everything to the surface – our hidden fears, and anxieties – and demands our observation.
+Similarly, meditation brings everything to the surface – our hidden fears and anxieties – and demands our observation.
 It is indeed a painful process.

-People are often not motivated enough to practice and pursue mediation for long and they have their reasons.
+People are often not motivated enough to practice and pursue mediation for long, and they have their reasons.
 Sincerity happens when one has tried and tested all other possibilities and reaches a point where there is nothing left but to go inside.
 Once, a disciple asked the guru how much intensity is needed to practice.
 The guru took the man to a pond and held his head underwater.
 After a few minutes, the man desperately pulled his head out to breathe.
 The guru said, “This kind of intensity is needed.”

 This Post Has 2 Comments